Human Research Participant Protection Program

 All research involving human subjects must be reviewed and approved by the IIRP Institutional Review Board (IRB) prior to the initiation of the research.

-- Exempt: For projects that involve reviewing your own responses to using restorative practices within the context of coursework; appropriate for the majority of student research projects
+- Exempted student project: For projects that involve reviewing your own responses to using restorative practices within the context of coursework; appropriate for the majority of student research projects.

-- Expedited review: Use for research with human subjects when no potential violation of research ethics is anticipated
+- Expedited research review: Use for research with human subjects when no potential violation of research ethics is anticipated.

 These documents will help you identify which level is appropriate to your circumstances, and steps you must take for your IRB review.

 - IRB Procedure 1: Determining whether a research activity needs IRB review and approval

 - IRB Procedure 2: Submission requirements and procedures for requests for exemption from IRB review

 Your course instructor will provide additional details in your Moodle course module.

 Before beginning any research or course project that involves human subjects, students must provide documentation that they have been trained in the ethics and regulations of human research.
 For students who have not already filed an NIH human subjects training certificate, the IIRP Graduate School provides access to the online course Protecting Human Research Participants (PHRP); the course which covers the development of human subject protections, ethical issues associated with research, and current regulatory and guidance information.